 Fans of Korean music don’t need to know Korean to love the songs, but once in awhile there’s a tune or two that just doesn’t make sense.
 We still love those songs, but let’s be honest: Nonsensical K-pop songs deserve their own special genre.
 For this week’s Playlist Sunday, the KultScene staff members picked their favorite completely over-the-top nonsense K-pop songs for your listening pleasure.

 You can leave it up to BIGBANG to having some of the most interesting and mind boggling concepts.
 Let’s take one of their latest song and music video “Bae Bae” for example.
 Lyrically, the song takes the generic route and talks about being blinded by beautiful girls and infatuated with her angelic looks and how she’s glamorous from head to toe.
 The music video on the other hand is strange from the get go.
 There were a lot of hidden meanings, a few that only those a certain age would understand, some of it was a bit rated if I say so myself.
 Everything from Taeyang, with that atrocious long haired wig, riding a horse, to Daesung laying in a body of water, stranded on his lonely island, to Seungri’s relationship with a dominatrix-like female was extremely odd, especially for a song that talked about a female’s beauty.
+The video might be understood by and even appealing to those couples in a similar sub/dom kind of relationship who are looking for that extra bit of teasing, sure, but it’s not something I can say I enjoyed.
 It doesn’t matter how many times I watch the music video, I find myself saying “what the hell?” every single time.
 As questionable as the music video for “Bae Bae” is, it’s one of those videos that’ll you’ll find yourself watching time and time again out of curiosity.

 Also on KultScene: 8 K-Pop Girl Power Anthems Pt.
 6